IBM/unitxt/docs/docs/adding_operator.rst

 Unitxt comes with a large collection of built in operators - that were design to cover most common requirements of dataset processing.

-The list of available operators can be found in the :ref:`operators <operators>` section.
+The list of available operators can be found in the :ref:`operators <dir_catalog.operators>` section.

 Built in operators have some benefits: